Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Odd cycles, Proof of Theorem

-We add up the weight functions above, and suppose that it provides a perfect fractional packing.
-To obtain such a packing, we must have
+We give zero weight to the other cycles $C_{2k+1}$.
+We would like to choose $\delta, \mu, \lambda$ so that this fractional packing becomes perfect, that is, the weights of the cycles containing each edge sum to $1$.
+To achieve this, we must have

-Observe that the cardinality of the classes of $V(G_{\alpha, \beta, \gamma})$ can be expressed from Equality (\ref{eq:pair-dense}) as follows.
+Indeed, any cycle $C_{2k+1}$ containing exactly $2k-3$ edges between two neighbouring classes will contain exactly one edge between any other pair of neighbouring classes.
+Observe that the cardinality of the classes of $V(G_{\alpha, \beta, \gamma}(n))$ can be expressed from (\ref{eq:pair-dense}) as follows.

-Together from Equality \ref{eq:pair-dense} and \ref{eq:cardi}, we can express the edge density of an unbalanced blowup of a $C_5$ which definitely has a perfect fractional $C_{2k+1}$-packing.
+Together from (\ref{eq:pair-dense}) and (\ref{eq:cardi}), we can express the edge density of an unbalanced blow-up of a $C_5$ which has a perfect fractional $C_{2k+1}$-packing.
 Our aim is to give a lower bound on the edge density which is better than that of $C_5[n/5]$.

 From this point, a simple maximization problem on $\lambda, \mu, \delta$ derives the largest edge density which can be attained asymptotically via this approach.
 This would lead to a rather complex formula using roots of cubic polynomials thus we decide to pick a triple of values for $(\lambda, \mu, \delta)$ for each $k\geq 3$ as